-This Schedule A sets out the specific terms that will apply to you when you trade CFDs on the eToro platform.
+This Schedule A sets out the specific terms that will apply to you when you trade CFDs on the etoro platform.
 In addition, the terms of Appendix 1 of this Schedule A will apply to you when you trade CFDs in relation to cryptoassets.
 The terms in this Schedule A (including Appendix 1 if applicable) apply to you in addition to the General Terms and Conditions, which apply to all of our services and not just to CFD trading.
 This Schedule A does not apply to trading in TRS, which are subject to the terms set out in Schedule B. Capitalised words in this Schedule A will have the same meaning which are given to those words in the General Terms and Conditions.
 If a term of this Schedule A conflicts with or differs from a term in the General Terms and Conditions, this Schedule A will apply.

 What is CFD trading?